Boundary-Guided Policy Optimization for Memory-efficient RL of Diffusion Large Language Models: Experiment

-A potential concern for BGPO is that the large MC sample size may substantially increase the running time of each RL step, affecting the training efficiency.
-To allay this concern, we compare the averaged training step time of BGPO and baseline algorithms on math problem solving, with the maximum response length to be 512.
-As shown in Figure~\ref{fig:timing_step_bar}, even BGPO adopts a much larger MC sample size (i.e., $4\times$ of VRPO-OL), its averaged training step time only slightly increased.
-This is because the dominant time cost of each step lies in the response rollout phase (i.e., sampling $G$ responses for each prompt) rather than the objective computation and policy updating phases.
+A potential concern for BGPO is that the large MC sample size may slow each RL step and reduce training efficiency.
+To allay this concern, we compare the averaged training step time of BGPO with baseline methods on math problem solving, with the maximum response length set to 512.
+As shown in the right of Figure~\ref{fig:grad_time}, even though BGPO adopts a much larger MC sample size (i.e., $4\times$ of VRPO-OL), its average step time increases only slightly.
+This is because the runtime of each step is dominated by response rollout (sampling $G$ responses for each prompt) rather than by objective computation and policy updates.